 Lloyd Bridges was approached to play Capt.
 Pike in the original pilot Star Trek: The Cage (1986) but turned it down believing that a science-fiction show would hurt his career.
 Jeffrey Hunter, who played Capt.
 Pike, was replaced after his salary demands were deemed to be too high.

 Gene Roddenberry originally conceived Spock's skin color to be red, which would have meant extra hours in make-up for Leonard Nimoy.
-Fortunately for him, an early make-up test showed that the red color merely appeared as black on black-and-white televisions.
-Since most televisions in the '60s were still black-and-white, the idea was dropped.
+Fortunately for him, an early make-up test showed the red color appeared as black on B & W TVs.
+As most TVs in the '60s were still B & W, the idea was dropped.

 The Enterprise is a Constitution-class ship, The space shuttle Enterprise, which was named for her after a fan lobbying campaign of NASA, was originally supposed to be named Constitution.
 Further, Enterprise NCC-1701 was named for the aircraft carrier Enterprise CVN-65, which along with the "Old Ironsides" USS Constitution was one of the longest-serving warships in the US Navy.